-Advocate Community Providers (ACP) is a network of nearly 3,500 providers in the Bronx, Queens, Manhattan and Brooklyn who have come together to ensure better health care for Medicaid members.
+SOMOS Community Care is a network of nearly 3,500 providers in the Bronx, Queens, Manhattan and Brooklyn who have come together to ensure better health care for Medicaid members.

 We are one of 25 networks across New York State that have been chosen to lead this statewide health care initiative.
-ACP is the only physician-led network.
+SOMOS Community Care is the only physician-led network.
 Our doctors are in your community.
 We speak your language and understand your culture.

-The goal of ACP is to bring you better care and to make it easier for you to stay healthy.
+The goal of SOMOS Community Care is to bring you better care and to make it easier for you to stay healthy.
 We’ll coordinate with your doctors and specialists, help you make appointments, avoid extra tests, fill prescriptions and answer your questions.

 Who is paying for these new services?

-The services and care coordination provided by ACP are covered under Medicaid.
+The services and care coordination provided by SOMOS Community Care are covered under Medicaid.
 There is no new or additional expense to you.

 These services are provided through a joint effort of state and federal government called the Delivery System Reform Incentive Program (DSRIP).
 The main goal of DSRIP is to reduce avoidable hospitalizations by 25% over 5 years.